 Make sure you go in, try and take home some of their amazing natural products made from centuries old formulas from the Carthusian monastery.
 Today, these perfumes are sold exclusively in select and very high-end perfume shops around the world.

 Carry on further down the promenade and you will reach the Augustus gardens.
 Although they never belonged to the Roman emperor Augustus, they are one of the most beautiful public gardens you might ever have seen.
 From here, you can not only inhale all the beautiful scents of the island’s flora but also take it all in with your eyes.
 And your camera, of course.

-Now what to do in Capri?… head back up to the Quisisana hotel and Via Camerelle and if you’re not ready to blend in with the hordes of tourists yet, you can proceed to Via Tragara (at the end of Via Camerelle) and walk this promenade lined with some of the most beautiful properties and hotels on the island, hiding behind lush vegetation.
+What to do in Capri next?… head back up to Quisisana hotel and Via Camerelle and if you’re not ready to blend in with the hordes of tourists yet, you can proceed to Via Tragara (at the end of Via Camerelle) and walk this promenade lined with some of the most beautiful properties and hotels on the island, hiding behind lush vegetation.